 - To apply online for your marriage license please follow the link https://marriage.ehawaii.gov

 To view the application instructions for the electronic marriage license system, click on the links below:

 The marriage license application form is also available in PDF format:

 Download a marriage license application

-If you have any questions please call me under (808) 344-9046 or email me with your questions through my contact form
+If you have any questions please call me at (808) 344-9046 or email me with your questions through my contact form